Defending Prismacolor Soft-Core Colored Pencils - An Artist & Teacher Speaks Out

 But let me be clear, the pigmented core (the lead) still feels like the same buttery smooth formula.

-I don’t detect any major difference between the feel of my current pencil cores and the feeling from my random collection of Berol and Eagle vintage Prismacolors.
-So if Prismacolor has changed the core ingredients, the differences are subtle and unlikely to cause user problems.
+I don’t detect any major difference between the feel of my current pencils and my collection of vintage Prismacolors.

 The major Prismacolor complaints: